justinchang513/Research/README.md

 Author: Justin Chang, Henry Chang, Nicholas Gravish

 This is the research under Professor Nicholas Gravish's Bio-inspired Robotics.
 The current version is the code required to move the bipedal robots.
 The code right now is still under experimental phase; position vs current control.
 Position control is more absolute and gets the desired location in the most efficient way possible.
 However, this results in rigidity which could be problematic for obstacle-overcoming.
-With current control and virtual compliance, the body moves as if it's attached with virtual springs.
-Therefore, the mass has flexibility and has higher capability in obercoming obstacle.
+With current control and virtual compliance, the body moves as if it's attached with virtual springs in the x and y direction.
+Therefore, the leg behaves in a "flexible" manner which has higher capability in obercoming obstacle due to its spring-link properties.

 The program is mainly split in three parts: odrive, kinematics, and main.